 The Governor of the Bank of Finland, Olli Rehn, is Finland’s representative on the highest governing body of the IMF, the Board of Governors.

 The Bank of Finland also influences the activities of the IMF via the Nordic-Baltic constituency, which has a joint representative on the Executive Board of the IMF.
-In 2020, this post was taken up by Mika Pösö for a three-year term ending in 2022.
+In 2020, this post was taken up by Mika Pösö for a three-year term running until the end of 2022.

 The activities of the constituency are guided by the Nordic-Baltic Monetary and Financial Committee (NBMFC).
 The Deputy Governor of the Bank of Finland, Marja Nykänen, is a member of the Committee.

 Due to the COVID-19 pandemic, the meetings of the International Monetary and Financial Committee (IMFC), organised in connection with the IMF Spring and Annual Meetings, were held virtually in the spring and in a hybrid format in the autumn.

-In the spring, the Nordic and Baltic countries were represented on the IMFC by Finland’s Minister of Finance Katri Kulmuni, in the autumn by Norway’s Minister of Finance Jan Tore Sanner.
+In the spring, the Nordic and Baltic countries were represented on the IMFC by Norway’s Minister of Finance Jan Tore Sanner and in the autumn by Lars Rohde, the Governor of Danmarks Nationalbank.